 FC Langbein, S O’Neil, SG Schirmer.
-Energy landscape controllers for quantum state transfer in spin-1/2 networks with ring topology, Version 1, Research Directions, Cambridge Open Engage, Dec 02, 2022.
+Energy landscape controllers for quantum state transfer in spin-1/2 networks with ring topology, Research Directions, Cambridge Open Engage, 2023.

 This data set contains energy landscape controllers for information propagation in networks of spin-1/2 particles (qubits) with a ring topology and uniform nearest neighbor couplings of XXZ type.
 The controllers are optimized to maximize the fidelity of excitation transfer between nodes of ring in the single excitation subspace.
 The network can be regarded as simple prototype of a router for spin-based information.
 The dataset contains controllers for rings ranging in size from 3 to 20 spins with excitation transfer from node 1 to nodes 2, 3, … ceil(N/2) considered.
 Controllers optimized for both instantaneous readout and time-windowed (finite bandwidth) readout are included.

 Full information about this dataset is available at https://qyber.black/spinnet/data-static-bias-controllers-xx-spin-rings.